alicht/intro-to-express/README.md

 ## Learning objectives

-* Explain what Prototypes are and demonstrate why they're an essential JavaScript feature
+* Asynchronous and why it's so powerful
 * What MVC is
-* Use the ```new``` keyword to create new objects with shared properties
+* Why use Express over Node?
 * Create a class that inherits from another using ```extends``` and ```super``` keywords

 ## Demonstrating Asynchronous API